OpenBankingUK/read-write-api-docs-pub/profiles/file-payments-api-profile.md

 File Payments allow a file of payments to be uploaded to an ASPSP for payment initiation.

-The high-level flow for file-payments follow the flow for all other payment-order types (as described in the Basic > Overview Section of Payment Initiation API Profile) however, with an additional step to upload the file.
+The high-level flow for file-payments follow the flow for all other payment-order types (as described in the [Basics > Overview](payment-initiation-api-profile.md#overview-1) Section of Payment Initiation API Profile) however, with an additional step to upload the file.
 The step for staging the payment-order consent is broken into two steps:

 * POST metadata of the file-payment for payment initiation.
 * POST the file of the file-payment for payment initiation.